WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod01/0101-Deploy and administer AD DS.md

 1. In the **Active Directory Administrative Center**, select the **Windows PowerShell History** toolbar at the bottom of the screen.

-2. View the details for the **`Set-ADAccountPassword`** cmdlet that was used to perform the password reset task.
+2. View the details for the **`Set-ADAccountPassword`** cmdlet that you used to perform the password reset task.
-3. View the details for the **`New-ADComputer`** cmdlet that was used to create the LON-CL4 computer account.
+3. View the details for the **`New-ADComputer`** cmdlet that you used to create the LON-CL4 computer account.
 4. Close all open windows.

-**Results**: After completing this exercise, you will have successfully used the Active Directory Administrative Center to manage AD DS and reviewed the Windows PowerShell cmdlets that run in the background.
+**Results**: After completing this exercise, you'll have successfully used the Active Directory Administrative Center to manage AD DS and reviewed the Windows PowerShell cmdlets that run in the background.